pookiefoof/pookiefoof.github.io/_pages/Bio.md

 ---

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder. -->
-I am a principal researcher at [Tencent ARC Lab](https://arc.tencent.com/en/index), where I lead an effort on 3D digitization and immersive content creation. **We are actively looking for research interns** to work on related research topics, including but not limited to 3D reconstruction, novel view synthesis, 3D generation, and shape analysis; please feel free to reach out if you are interested.
+I am a principal researcher at [Tencent ARC Lab](https://arc.tencent.com/en/index) and [Tencent AI Lab](https://ai.tencent.com/ailab/en/index), where I lead an effort on 3D digitization and immersive content creation. **We are actively looking for research interns** to work on related research topics, including but not limited to 3D reconstruction, novel view synthesis, 3D generation, and shape analysis; please feel free to reach out if you are interested.

 Previously, I worked as a senior research engineer at Y-tech, [Kuaishou Technology](https://www.kuaishou.com/en).
 Before that, I was the CTO of [Owlii](https://pitchbook.com/profiles/company/171393-49) (acquired by Kuaishou).